Super Mario Odyssey release date: October 27, 2017

 Super Mario Odyssey bosses include rabbits and robots

-One fleeting shot in the trailer shows a bunch of rabbits in their own airship, just like the Koopa Kids used to do.
+One fleeting shot in the reveal trailer shows a bunch of rabbits in their own airship, just like the Koopa Kids used to have.
 They’re a funny-looking bunch, and one of them is seen attacking Mario in a boss arena, literally spewing purple goo in a circle.
-That’s gross.
-There’s also a rather terrifying-looking robotic caterpillar/tarantula hybrid, which scuttles nimbly around a skyscraper.
+There’s also a rather terrifying-looking robotic caterpillar/tarantula hybrid, which scuttles nimbly around a skyscraper during a moonlit storm.
 So New Donk City appears to be under threat too.
 Mario’s got his work cut out this time, and no mistake.

-Alongside familiar Mario level furniture like pipes, cages and gold coins, there are new items to interact with.
-Mario is seen collecting purple triangles, placed in a pattern like standard collectibles.
-But hidden in the trailer you can also see rotating, purple bolts at the top of a waterfall.
+Alongside familiar Mario level furniture like pipes and gold coins, there are new items to interact with.
+In the desert world, Mario can collect triangular purple coins, placed in a pattern like standard collectibles.
+We now know that these coins are world-specific.
+You can spend the round, gold ones anywhere, but the specially shaped ones have to be used in the world you find them in.
+But hidden in the reveal trailer we can also see rotating, purple bolts at the top of a waterfall.
 What could they do?
-Maybe you’ll be able to upgrade your airship (which is, of course, shaped like a hat) in order to reach new levels.
+Maybe you’ll be able to upgrade your airship in order to reach new levels.

-Hat’s it for now, folks.
-We’ll be updating this very page with new information every time we learn something new about Nintendo’s big Christmas game of 2017, so bookmark it and check back when you fancy learning more about Super Mario Odyssey.
-Wa-hoo!
+We’ll be updating this very page with new information every time we learn something new about Nintendo’s big Christmas game of 2017, so bookmark it and check back as often as the demands of your day-to-day life allow.